Umami Pot

 Step 3

-Thoroughly mix the ground sesame seeds with all the other ingredients (sesame oil, Japanese mayonnaise, sugar, rice vinegar, and soy sauce) in a bowl.
+In a bowl, thoroughly mix the ground sesame seeds with the other ingredients: sesame oil, Japanese mayonnaise, sugar, rice vinegar, and soy sauce.

 To store